 But what exactly is Cloud VR, and how will it help industries with their business?
 This article gives you heads up about the future of virtual reality and cloud technologies, and how it will differ from the immersive virtual reality we can currently experience.

-What is Cloud VR?
+What is Virtual Reality Cloud (VR cloud)?